Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 (Politician, Princeton University graduate and attorney general for Delaware)

 “You dare not dissolve the [Articles of Confederation of the 13 States]; if you do, the small states will find some foreign ally of more honor and good faith who will take them by the hand and do them justice.”
 (Think France, Spain or even Great Britain.)
+Translation: The small states would leave the United States and create their own country in league with some foreign power.

 The third major problem was slavery.
 The Southern slave states wanted to keep slavery, which was the basis of their wealth and way of life.